 Louisiana Brain Injury Lawyers

 Billions Won by Our New Orleans TBI Attorneys

 Suffering a brain injury is not only physically and emotionally damaging; it is economically damaging as well.
 If you or a loved one has suffered serious brain injuries as a result of another's negligent behavior, you may be entitled to compensation.
 The best way to learn if your injuries qualify for compensation is to speak with a brain damage attorney.
 A lawyer can review your case and can explain the different legal options available to you.
-At Arnold & Itkin LLP, we have the resources and track record to help families get what they need to pay for medical care, replace lost income, and provide for their families.
+At Arnold & Itkin, we have the resources and track record to help families get what they need to pay for medical care, replace lost income, and provide for their families.

 Our firm has handled dozens of high-stakes cases for brain injury victims of all types.
 In one case, a toddler fell through a large gap in the hotel stairwell and landed on his head.
 The injuries resulted in permanent damage and extensive medical costs for the rest of his life.
 In desperate need for help, the family contacted our Louisiana brain injury lawyers to file a premises liability lawsuit against the hotel owner.
 We were able to recover $10.9 million for the injuries that the young boy suffered.
 Our firm has secured countless life-changing results like this one.
-You owe it to yourself to call Arnold & Itkin to learn your legal and financial options.
+You owe it to yourself to call the Baton Rouge personal injury lawyers at Arnold & Itkin to learn your options.

 Over 1.7 million people in the U.S. suffer a traumatic brain injury (TBI) every year.
 If you were one of them, contact our New Orleans brain damage attorneys for a free case review: (888) 493-1629.

 What Are the Effects of a Traumatic Brain Injury?